-Next, let me add State Province Name to Axis section.
-You can do this by dragging State Province to Axis section, or simply check mark the State Province column.
+Next, let me add State Province Name to the Axis section.
+You can do this by dragging State Province to Axis section, or simply checkmark the State Province column.

 From the above screenshot, you can see that the Stacked area chart is sorted by Sales Amount in descending order.
-So, let me sort the data by State Province Name.
-To do this, click on the … (3 dots) on top right corner, and select the Sort By State Province Name option as we shown below.
+So, let me sort the data by the State Province Name.
+To do this, click on the … (3 dots) on the top right corner, and select the Sort By State Province Name option as we showed below.

-NOTE: Formatting options for both Area Chart and Stacked Area Chart are same.
-So, I suggest you to refer Format Area Chart article to understand the steps involved in formatting this Stacked Area Chart.
+NOTE: Formatting options for both Area Chart and Stacked Area Charts are the same.
+So, I suggest you refer to the Format Area Chart article to understand the steps involved in formatting this Stacked Area Chart.